 The entire August 6 issue last year of the Journal of the American Medical Association was given over to a comprehensive review and examination of the problems posed by biological terrorism and warfare (6).
 Four important observations deserve special note.
 First in the fact that biological terrorism is more likely than ever before and far more greatly to be feared than either explosives or chemicals.
 At a congressional hearing, Colin Powell said "Of all the weapons of mass destruction, biological weapons worry me most".
-Sam Nunn asserted that it was not a question of "iff" but "when".

-Second is the fact that civilian preparation has scarcely begunt even the subject of bioterrorism has been little discussed publicity.
-Nirtually no funds have yet been made available to strengthen the public health and medical infrastructure.
+Sur Much as whether a structure of the work of the structure of the structu much discussed Virkully as funds are been mediated in the stimpthen the weighted of public full. eivil destabilization and mass casualities.
 Third is the recognition that prevention of such episodes or countering them will be extremely difficult.
 Recipes for making biological weapons are now available on the Internet and even groups with modest finances and basic training in biology and engineering could develop, should they wish, an effective weapon (7) and at little cost.